jwcmitchell/playbook_famous_phonegap/debugging/server_nodejs.md

 # Server (node.js)

-You can build a server in any language.
-Included with __Waiting__ is a sample server in Node.js.
+We've included with __Waiting__ a sample server written in Node.js.

 ### GitHub repository

 https://github.com/nicholasareed/waitingapp_nodeserver

-### Cloning and Building Heroku app
+### Clone and Setup

     git clone git@github.com:nicholasareed/waitingapp_nodeserver.git
     cd waitingapp_nodeserver
     mv config_example.json config.json

+You will need to create a MongoDB database and add the connection string to `config.json` (or as an environment URL).
+I've been using https://mongolab.com/ for hosting (500mb free sandbox plan).

+Update any other variables in `config.json`.

+### Develop Locally

+First we'll create our Heroku server application (this adds the `heroku` remote path to your local git repo)

     heroku create

+then install dependencies via npm (it is checking the server app's `package.json` file)

     npm install

-You will need to create a MongoDB database and add the connection string to `config.json` (or as an environment URL).
-I've been using https://mongolab.com/.

-Update any other variables in `config.json`.

-Then run foreman:
+then run foreman (a Heroku-built local server):

     foreman start

-Visit at `http://localhost:5000/` for the sample homepage.
+Finally visit `http://localhost:5000/` for the sample homepage!

-### Push Notifications
+### Push to Heroku

-Android and iOS use different systems for Push Notifications.

-- more details forthcoming.
+In the above step you created the Heroku server app, so now we just need to push our local master branch to Heroku:

+    git push heroku master

+Heroku will build your app, and you can run `heroku logs --tail` to see the output.